-The Authority accepts SKM's conclusion that this expenditure is prudent and that the means by which the electricity is procured are efficient.
-However, as discussed in more detail in section 4.3.3 above, the Authority does not consider that Seqwater's assumptions in forecasting electricity costs are sound.
-The Authority has removed Seqwater's allowances for green energy, and adjusted Seqwater's expected price increase due to carbon taxes, transmission and distribution costs.
-The Authority has therefore approved a \$/ML energy cost of \$27.5/ML for Mt Crosby Eastbank.
+The Authority accepted SKM's conclusion that this expenditure is prudent and that the means by which the electricity is procured are efficient.
+However, as discussed in more detail in section 4.3.3 above, the Authority did not consider that Seqwater's assumptions in forecasting electricity costs are sound.
+The Authority removed Seqwater's allowances for green energy, and adjusted Seqwater's expected price increase due to carbon taxes, transmission and distribution costs.
+The Authority therefore approved a \$/ML energy cost of \$27.48/ML for Mt Crosby Eastbank.